chemzhangchem/chemzhangchem.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Personal Website"
+title: "Towards Next-generation Synthsis"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
+Hello, welcome to my personal page.
 I'm Jingyang Zhang, a fourth-year Ph.D. student at University of Illinois Urbana-Champaign (UIUC), specializing in organic synthesis.
 My research focuses on total synthesis of natural products, HTE-based reaction discovery and computational chemistry.

 Currently, I am working at Rice University.

 Research Interests
 ======
-- **Total Synthesis**: Enantioselective syntheses of complex natural products.
+- **Total Synthesis**: The best training in organic chemistry and beyond.
-- **Reaction Discovery**: High-throughput experimental platform development for discovering new reactions.
+- **Reaction Discovery**: Development of the method of methods.
-- **Computational Chemistry**: Utilizing computational techniques to predict and analyze chemical reactions and mechanisms.
+- **Computational Chemistry**: Physical insights.
+- **AI & Data Science**: Now it's already 2024...

 Projects
 ======
 1. **Total syntheses and derivatization of sannamycin A and sannamycin B**: Enantioselective syntheses of 2-deoxy-fortamine-type aminoglycosides.
-2. **Reaction Mining**: Development of a high-throughput experimental platform for reaction discovery.
+2. **Reaction mining**: Development of a high-throughput experimental platform for reaction discovery.

 Contact
 ======